Selecting enterprise accounting software can be an arduous and daunting task – particularly if you don’t have much experience in that area.

 That’s why it helps to start with some simple questions that can quickly filter out pretenders and help you find the right solution.

-To get you started, here are six essential questions to pose to a potential vendor:
+To get you started, here are six essential questions to ask when evaluating accounting software:

 Will you do a customized accounting software demo?